1932 United States presidential election: Republican Party nomination

 Hoover formally started his campaign by having Robert H. Lucas, executive director of the Republican National Committee, send out letters to precinct leaders in January 1931.
 Postmaster General Walter Folger Brown and Treasury Secretary Ogden L. Mills helped manage Hoover's campaign.
 Theodore Joslin started a publicity campaign to improve Hoover's image.

 Joseph I. France, a member of the conservative faction, ran against Hoover in the primary, but only won in states where he was unopposed.
 These states also had no delegates bounded to their primaries leading to them sending pro-Hoover delegations.
 At the national convention Lawritz Bernhard Sandblast, a delegate from Oregon, nominated France, but France attempted to address the convention to withdraw his candidacy and instead nominate Coolidge.
 Hoover had him removed citing that he could not address the convention as he was not a delegate.
 Hoover, who was nominated by Joseph Scott, won renomination on the first ballot while France only received four delegates.

 Dawes was proposed as a replacement for Vice President Charles Curtis, who faced opposition due to his age and prohibitionist stances, and delegations from over twenty states opposed the renomination of Curtis.
 However, Dawes declined to seek the vice-presidential nomination.
 Curtis, Alvan T. Fuller, James Harbord, Hanford MacNider, J. Leonard Replogle, and Bertrand Snell were nominated for the vice-presidential balloting.
 Curtis initially fell 19.25 votes short of winning on the first ballot, but the Pennsylvania delegation changed its support to Curtis causing him to win.

 Other candidates

 Socialist Party

 Norman Thomas, who had been the Socialist Party of America's presidential nominee in the 1928 election and ran for a seat in the U.S. House of Representatives in the 1930 election, and James H. Maurer, who was the party's vice-presidential nominee in the 1928 election, were given the Socialist Party presidential and vice-presidential nominations at the national convention held May 21–24 in Milwaukee.
 Thomas and his faction unsuccessfully tried to have Morris Hillquit replaced as chair of the party by Daniel Hoan.
-The Literary Digest's polling predicted that Thomas would receive over two million votes.
+The Literary Digests polling predicted that Thomas would receive over two million votes.